LordCaba/raffLESS/README.md

 - private key
 # QuickStart
 ```
-Download latest version and follow the guides provided in the discord server (accessible only through membership)
+Download latest version and follow the guides provided in the discord server (accessible with membership)
 ```

 All needed files and folders will be automatically created and saved inside the main raffLESS folder, make sure to fill the `settings.txt` file